aljundalman/aljundalman/README.md

 Skillsets
 -Basic Java Programming
 -Front-End Developer

 <!--
 **aljundalman/aljundalman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-Name
-- Aljun B. Dalman

-Education
--Bachelor of Science in Information Technology

-Certifications

-Skillsets
--Basic Java Programming
--Front-End Developer

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...